 The Vancouver Opera performs both classics (e.g., Rigoletto by Verdi) and popular works (e.g., Evita by Andrew Lord Webber).
-The VSO similarly spans genres, performing both classic and popular music with world-famous guest artists.
+The VSO similarly spans genres, performing both classical and popular music with world-famous guest artists.

 Vancouver, being a Pacific Northwest city, is a casually-dressed town.
 While people do dress sexy for Vancouver's top nightclubs and cocktail bars, they don't necessarily dress up.
 At the opera and symphony, they dress up!

 Vancouver's theatre scene is thriving and spans every imaginable genre, from Shakespeare to improv to cutting edge.

 - Bard on the Beach Shakespeare Festival (May - September) - Canada's largest Shakespeare festival has nightly plays in Vanier Park, with open-backed tents that show off Vancouver's natural beauty.